gurudey/Titanium-Appcelerator-GeoFence-Module-iOS/README.md

 # Titanium-Appcelerator-GeoFence-Module-iOS
-Titanium Appcelerator GeoFence Module for iOS Only
+Titanium Appcelerator GeoFence Module for iOS 64-bit Updated

 Download zip and include module into your project.